varnish/Varnish-Book/varnish_book.rst

    Varnish logs transactions chronologically as `Figure 3 <#figures-3>`_ shows.
    The ``varnishlog`` tool offers mechanisms to reorder transactions grouped by session, client- or backend-request.
-   The next `Transactions`_ section explains transactions and how to reorder them.
+   Next section explains transactions and how to reorder them.

 Transactions
 ------------